logo

 Loading...

-In this chapter, we mainly introduce knowledge related to connection points.
+This chapter mainly introduces knowledge related to connection points.
 By reading, you can learn about

-• How to use anchor points and connection points to customize special connections
+• How to use anchors and connection points to customize special edges

 Let's start with an example:

-When we move the node above, we will notice that the connection points of the edges and the node remain unchanged, and there is a gap between multiple edges.
-This is completely different from the phenomenon in the previous example.
+When you move the node above, the edge connection points on the node remain fixed, and multiple edges keep a gap between them.
+This differs from the previous example.
 How is this achieved?
-Let's understand anchor points and connection points through the following diagram.
+Let's understand anchors and connection points with the following diagram.

 Introduction